open-dollar/od-docs/docs/get-started/redirect.md

 A redirect URL is a callback URL that the OAuth2.0 provider (Keyp) uses to redirect the user back to your website after authentication.
 It is a critical component of the OAuth2.0 flow as it helps protect client credentials and ensure secure access token exchange.

-#### Production-ready
+#### Going Live

-`APP-DOMAIN` should be the location of your hosted production-ready application eg. `https://example.com/redirect/keyp`
+When you're ready to go live, you should create a separate client for production use only.

-Production applications must use `https://`
+Production applications must use `https://` for Redirect URLs.